liceyoung/CSCI-335_OS-Threads/README.md

 Suppose a is a three dimensional integer array:

 a.
-Regenerate code and discuss the temporal locality of given code.<br>
+Regenerate code and discuss the temporal locality of given code<br>
 b.
 Regenerate amd discuss the spatial locality of given code.<br>
 c.
 Which nested loop has better performance?
 Why?
 _____________________